π£ ANNOUNCEMENTS

 rule 21: "All" written alone has 2 l's.

-rule 23: dge is only used after a single vowel that says a short sound. (edge)
+rule 23: dge is only used after a single vowel that says a short sound.

-rule 25: ck is used after a single vowel that says its short sound.
+rule 25: ck may be used only after a single vowel that says its short sound.

-sick, block, rock, back, neck
+rock, back, neck

 rule 26: Capitalize proper nouns.